artback/edamamWrapper/README.md

 func GetOnIngredients(c Credentials, client network.GetClient, ingredients []string) (*Response, error)
 ```

 Get food articles from url.
-Can be used in  conjunction with GetURL() for example to send custom querys not yet supported by wrapper
+Can be used in  conjunction with GetURL() for example to send custom query not yet supported by wrapper
 ```
 func GetFoods(url string, client network.GetClient) (*Response, error)
 ```